What is a Nurse’s Role in Patient Pain Management?

 - How the patient is specifically describing their pain

-By consistently documenting these observations, reporting them to attending providers and following up regularly to note changes, you can help ensure the patient is appropriately treated and remains as comfortable as possible while undergoing diagnosis and treatment.
+By consistently documenting these observations, reporting them to attend providers, and following up regularly to note changes, you can help ensure the patient is appropriately treated and remains as comfortable as possible while undergoing diagnosis and treatment.

 Work As A Patient Advocate To Manage Pain

-You are a trusted advisor and advocate to the patient while they’re under your care, in particular when they are experiencing significant pain.
+You are a trusted advisor and advocate for the patient while they’re under your care, particularly when they are experiencing significant pain.

-How pain occurs and how it is impacting the patient can sometimes be difficult for them to put into words.
+How pain occurs and how it impacts the patient can sometimes be difficult for them to put into words.